Kahnshaak/practice_emulator/README.md

      trp #5 ; traps need the '#'
-    ; also that prints out the string labeled 'welcome' movi r6, array movi, r5, #4 call prnt_loop trp, #0 ; halt
+    ; also that prints out the string labeled 'welcome' movi r6, array movi r5, #4 call prnt_loop trp #0 ; halt

-prnt_loop ildr, r3, r6 ; get value from the address in r6 and put in r3
+prnt_loop ildr r3, r6 ; get value from the address in r6 and put in r3
-trp, #1 ; print what value is in r3 as an int subi r5, r5, #1 ; decrement loop counter
+trp #1 ; print what value is in r3 as an int subi r5, r5, #1 ; decrement loop counter
   addi r6, r6, #1 ; increment the address
   bnz r5, prnt_loop ; check if r5 is zero, otherwise loop